JasonXuDeveloper/JEngine/README.md

 # JENGINE v0.3.1

-JEngine is a streamlined and easy-to-use framework.
+JEngine is a streamlined and easy-to-use framework in Unity.

 JEngine has its own behaviour based on MonoBehaviour but much more friendly to manage lifecycle.
 (You can make loop easier using JEngine).